Tanner Gray: Drag racing

-2017 marked the first year for Gray racing in the Pro Stock class within the NHRA Mello Yello Drag Racing Series alongside his father Shane Gray.
+2017 marked the first year for Gray racing in the Pro Stock class within the NHRA Mello Yello Drag Racing Series alongside his father, Shane Gray.

 Gray made NHRA history thirteen days before his eighteenth birthday at the 18th Annual Denso Spark Plug Nationals at The Strip at Las Vegas Motor Speedway on April 2, 2017, by winning the final round against Bo Butner.
 He was 17 years, 11 months, and 18 days, which was younger than the 40-year record holder Jeb Allen, who was 18 years, 1 month, and 8 days.

-He won the 2017 Auto Club Road to the Future Award.
+Gray won the 2017 Auto Club Road to the Future Award.
 The award is given to the top rookie from all of the sport's pro categories, including Pro Stock Motorcycle, Top Fuel and Funny Car.

 In 2018, Gray won eight times en route to the Pro Stock title, becoming the youngest ever NHRA season champion.